Frequently Asked Questions

 - Your vocabulary (article metadata and entities) is published as linked data and you can always request a data dump in any of the following formats: RDF/XML, Turtle, N3, JSON-LD.

 Yes .
-WordLift has been tested with the most popular SEO plugins for WordPress: SEO Yoast, All in One SEO Pack and SEO Ultimate.
+WordLift is tested on regular basis with the most popular SEO plugins for WordPress: SEO Yoast, All in One SEO Pack and SEO Ultimate +.

-WordLift works on what is called Semantic SEO and complements the functionalities of SEO plugins.
+WordLift works on what is called Semantic SEO and complements the functionalities of the above-mentioned SEO plugins.
 WordLift helps you create the metadata that search engines need to understand the relationship between concepts, how they work together and what each entity represents for you and your audience.
-Each new page created with WordLift can be further optimized with the help of an SEO plugin for WordPress (our compatibility tests cover SEO Yoast, All in One SEO Pack and SEO Ultimate).
-As a matter of fact, we also joined forces with SEO Ultimate to offer both our users a 360° SEO coverage.
+Each new page created with WordLift can be further optimized with the help of an SEO plugin for WordPress (our compatibility tests cover SEO Yoast, All in One SEO Pack and SEO Ultimate +).

 WordLift allows you to add a layer of metadata to your content, which provides several SEO benefits: